What causes concrete to sink or settle?

 - Strengthens your existing concrete by filling voids which weaken the stability of the slab and create a bridge effect where concrete can break

-- Usually has a minimal effect on surrounding landscape from not having to excavate, form, or drive large trucks and equipment over your lawn.
+- Has a minimal effect on surrounding landscape from not having to excavate, form, or drive large trucks and equipment over your lawn.

-- No building permits required which can complicate and delay your repair time.
+- Building permits not normally required which can complicate and delay your repair time.

-- Helps protect the environment from not disposing of your concrete: use of more trees for form wood, running larger equipment which burns more fuel and pollutes the air from exhaust emissions
+- Helps protect the environment from not disposing of your concrete: use of more trees for form wood, operating large, fuel burning trucks and equipment which pollutes the air from exhaust emissions

 Can you see the holes?

-We now are able to raise concrete by injecting through 1″ holes, ( or about the size of a quarter).
-Although it has been such a minor concern to our past customers, the following describes concrete patching and or matching.
+With 1” injection holes, surface disturbance is kept to a minimum.
+While being such a minor concern to our past customers, the following describes concrete patching and or matching.

-Concrete is made of basically four different products.
-Stone, sand, portland cement, and water.
-The color is dependent upon which quarries the stone and sand came from, which location the portland cement came from, and how much water was used.
-Now you factor in the age of the concrete and how much the sun has bleached it, how much dirt, tree leaves, etc. have settled on the surface over the years.
-Because it is virtually impossible to match new and old cement or concrete, the holes will be visible to a certain point when they are new.
-(Which in comparison to a new bright white slab from replacement is preferable.)
+Because it is virtually impossible to match new and old cement or concrete, the holes will be visible to a certain extent when new.
+(Which in comparison to a new bright white slab from replacement, concrete leveling is preferable.)
 However, as time passes, the holes will weather and begin to blend with your existing concrete.

 I have a water problem; will leveling the concrete stop it?